Schedule your Snowflake Notebook to run¶

 Limitations¶

-If a scheduled notebook run results in an error, then that run is not available in the run history.
-Try running the notebook manually to see where the error occurred.
+• If a scheduled notebook run results in an error, that run will appear in the run history with a Failed status.
+The user who created the notebook can open the failed run and isolate the cell where the error occurred.